Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym

 \subsection{Resource Collection}

 Coding tasks are widely available online, and this work focuses primarily on collecting competitive programming problems.
 We use the KodCode dataset~\citep{xu2025kodcode} and select the category of Coding Assessment Questions as our raw corpus.
-Each coding problem contains a task description paired with its corresponding solution code.
-Because code formats vary, we utilize an LLM to standardize coding solutions into a unified format.
+Each coding problem includes a task description and its corresponding solution code.
+Because code formats vary, we utilize an LLM\footnote{We use Seed-1.6-Thinking~\citep{bytedance2025seed1.6thinking} for the CodeGym environment generation pipeline.} to standardize coding solutions into a unified format.